 SISWeb is a good tool for registering to modules but should only be taken as a guide.
-To check you meet your subject requirements you can check using the appropriate Course Curriculum in for your subject(s) (see *Course Search facility - Guide on how to use Course Search).
+To check you meet your subject requirements you can check using the appropriate Course Curriculum in for your subject(s) (see *Course Search facility - BSocSc Guide to Using Course Search 2017/18).
 If you are in doubt, contact the School, or the Programme Office.
 IT IS THE STUDENT'S RESPONSIBILITY TO ENSURE THEY MEET THE REQUIREMENTS OF THEIR SUBJECTS.

 Check University Degree Requirements

 You must get 180 credits to graduate (240 credits for International students).
 However, it is not just any combination of 180 credits that will do.
 There are limits and requirements on the number of credits that you can use from modules at different levels required by University Regulations:

 - No more than 80 credits can be taken from Level 1, or below, modules (e.g. ECON10010), which which no more than 10 credits can be taken from Level 0 (e.g. IR00010).